TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   for some data sets, no monotonic transformation will result in both sets of assumptions holding.
 Sometimes you will find that as you improve linearity, you cause departure from the error assumptions, and vice-versa.
-In these cases alternatives to the linear model with constant variance should be considered.
+In these cases alternatives to the linear model with constant error dispersion should be considered.
 We will discuss some options later in the course.

 The transformations used are always monotonic.
 This makes the transformation reversible, which is critical for making predictions on the original